dynamsoft-docs/capture-vision-docs-mobile/programming/android/api-reference/capture-vision-router/settings.md

 ## resetSettings

-Resets all templates to factory settings.
+Restores all settings to their original default values.

 ```java
 void resetSettings() throws CaptureVisionRouterException;